A Word About Using

 Does your organization have a continuing need for donations of food?
 If there is a food canning or bottling facility in your area, contact them and ask about low-fills.
 Modern automated food processing plants fill thousands of cans or bottles per hour.
 Due to normal mechanical tolerances, some containers wind up with less than the nominal volume.
 For instance, a can labelled "12-ounces" might actually contain anywhere from 11-1/2 to 12-1/2 ounces.
 Low-fills fall below the manufacturer's minimum quantity, i.e., a can might contain 11.4 ounces.
 The contents are perfectly normal in quality.

-To avoid lawsuits and claims of fraud, low-fills are automatically shuffled off to the side by the machinery.
+To avoid lawsuits, claims of fraud, claims of deceptive advertising, etc., low-fills are automatically shuffled off to the side by the machinery.
 Profit margins are low, so it is not cost-effective to open containers, put the contents back into the main vat and discard the container.
 Instead, manufacturers store low-fills.
 When a charitable organization asks for donations, the manufacturer donates low-fills, without disclosing that the can contains slightly less than the normal volume.

 BACK